BAHAI THINKING VI

 The principal mandate of the United Nations -- "to save succeeding generations from the scourge of war" -- remains as valid today as when those words were written into the Charter more than half a century ago.
 Today, around the world, the march of human progress continues to be plagued by conflict, violence, hatred and greed.
 The Culture of Peace is an idea whose time has come.

 For the United Nations, there remains no higher goal, no deeper commitment and no greater ambition than preventing armed conflict.
 But true peace is far more than the absence of war.
 It is a phenomenon that encompasses economic development and social justice.
 It means safeguarding the global environment and curbing the global arms trade.
 It means democracy, diversity and dignity; respect for human rights and the rule of law; and more, much more.
 These pillars of peace are interrelated.
-Gains in one area can bring progress in another.
-Setbacks, of course, are just as contagious.
+Gains

 For there to be peace among nations, there must also be peace within them, among groups and individuals.
 The Charter of UNESCO says it best: "Since wars begin in the minds of men, it is in the minds of men that the defences of peace must be constructed."
 This is no small project.
 In fact it is a comprehensive enterprise, a global mission that requires a transformation in our thinking, massive amounts of political will and resources, and the solidarity of all humankind.